-Direct and Indirect (F&A) Costs
+Direct and Indirect Costs

 § 200.412 Classification of costs.

-There is no universal rule for classifying certain costs as either direct or indirect (F&A) under every accounting system.
-A cost may be direct with respect to some specific service or function, but indirect with respect to the Federal award or other final cost objective.
-Therefore, it is essential that each item of cost incurred for the same purpose be treated consistently in like circumstances either as a direct or an indirect (F&A) cost in order to avoid possible double-charging of Federal awards.
-Guidelines for determining direct and indirect (F&A) costs charged to Federal awards are provided in this subpart.
+There is no universal rule for classifying certain costs as direct or indirect costs.
+A cost may be direct for some specific service or function but indirect for the Federal award or other final cost objective.
+Therefore, each cost incurred for the same purpose in like circumstances must be treated consistently either as a direct or an indirect cost to avoid possible double-charging of Federal awards.
+Guidelines for determining direct and indirect costs charged to Federal awards are provided in this subpart.

 § 200.413 Direct costs.

 (a) General.
 Direct costs are those costs that can be identified specifically with a particular final cost objective, such as a Federal award, or other internally or externally funded activity, or that can be directly assigned to such activities relatively easily with a high degree of accuracy.
-Costs incurred for the same purpose in like circumstances must be treated consistently as either direct or indirect (F&A) costs.
-See also § 200.405.
+Costs incurred for the same purpose in like circumstances must be treated consistently as direct or indirect costs.
+See § 200.405.

 (b) Application to Federal awards.
-Identification with the Federal award rather than the nature of the goods and services involved is the determining factor in distinguishing direct from indirect (F&A) costs of Federal awards.
-Typical costs charged directly to a Federal award are the compensation of employees who work on that award, their related fringe benefit costs, the costs of materials and other items of expense incurred for the Federal award.
-If directly related to a specific award, certain costs that otherwise would be treated as indirect costs may also be considered direct costs.
-Examples include extraordinary utility consumption, the cost of materials supplied from stock or services rendered by specialized facilities, program evaluation costs, or other institutional service operations.
+The association of costs with a Federal award determines whether costs are direct or indirect.
+Costs charged directly to a Federal award are typically incurred specifically for that Federal award (including, for example, supplies needed to achieve the award’s objectives and the proportion of employee compensation and fringe benefits expended in relation to that specific award).
+Costs that otherwise would be treated as indirect costs may also be considered direct costs if they are directly related to a specific award (including, for example, extraordinary utility consumption, the cost of materials supplied from stock or services rendered by specialized facilities, cybersecurity, integrated data systems, asset management systems, performance management costs, program evaluation costs, or other institutional service operations).

-(c) The salaries of administrative and clerical staff should normally be treated as indirect (F&A) costs.
-Direct charging of these costs may be appropriate only if all of the following conditions are met:
+(c) Administrative and clerical staff salaries.
+Administrative and clerical staff salaries should normally be treated as indirect costs.
+Direct charging of these costs may be appropriate only if they meet all of the following conditions:

-(1) Administrative or clerical services are integral to a project or activity;
+(1) The administrative or clerical services are integral to a Federal award;

-(2) Individuals involved can be specifically identified with the project or activity;
+(2) Individuals involved can be specifically identified with a Federal award; and

-(3) Such costs are explicitly included in the budget or have the prior written approval of the Federal awarding agency; and

-(4) The costs are not also recovered as indirect costs.
+(3) The costs are not also recovered as indirect costs.

 (d) Minor items.
-Any direct cost of minor amount may be treated as an indirect (F&A) cost for reasons of practicality where such accounting treatment for that item of cost is consistently applied to all Federal and non-Federal cost objectives.
+A direct cost of a minor amount may be treated as an indirect cost, for reasons of practicality, provided that it is treated consistently for all Federal and non-Federal purposes.

-(e) The costs of certain activities are not allowable as charges to Federal awards.
-However, even though these costs are unallowable for purposes of computing charges to Federal awards, they nonetheless must be treated as direct costs for purposes of determining indirect (F&A) cost rates and be allocated their equitable share of the non-Federal entity's indirect costs if they represent activities which:
+(e) Treatment of unallowable costs in determining indirect cost rates.
+The costs of certain activities are not allowable as charges to Federal awards.
+Even though these costs are unallowable, they must be treated as direct costs for purposes of determining indirect cost rates and be allocated their equitable share of the recipient’s or subrecipient's indirect costs if they represent activities which:

-(1) Include the salaries of personnel,
+(1) Include the salaries of personnel;

-(2) Occupy space, and
+(2) Occupy space; and

-(3) Benefit from the non-Federal entity's indirect (F&A) costs.
+(3) Benefit from the recipient’s or subrecipient’s indirect costs.

-(f) For nonprofit organizations, the costs of activities performed by the non-Federal entity primarily as a service to members, clients, or the general public when significant and necessary to the non-Federal entity's mission must be treated as direct costs whether or not allowable, and be allocated an equitable share of indirect (F&A) costs.
+(f) Treatment of certain costs for nonprofit organizations.
+For nonprofit organizations, the costs of activities performed by the nonprofit organization primarily as a service to members, clients, or the general public when significant and necessary to the organization’s mission must be treated as direct costs whether or not allowable, and be allocated an equitable share of indirect costs.
 Some examples of these types of activities include: